St Heliers: Residential development

-After Tamaki Drive was opened in 1932, St. Heliers became a commuter suburb and a destination for Sunday drives.
-The wharf is long gone but there is frequently talk of rebuilding it, whenever Tamaki Drive is gridlocked with traffic.
+After Tamaki Drive was opened in 1932, St Heliers became a commuter suburb and a destination for Sunday drives.

 Landmarks and features

 Achilles Point

-Achilles Point is regarded as the rocky promontory on the east side of Ladies Bay, but the name can also indicate the whole headland between St. Heliers and the Tamaki River estuary.
+Achilles Point is regarded as the rocky promontory on the east side of Ladies Bay, but the name can also indicate the whole headland between St Heliers and the Tamaki River estuary.
 It offers great views of the Waitematā Harbour, and the Gulf Islands.
 In 1940 it was named Achilles Point in honour of the New Zealand battleship HMS Achilles and her crew.
 The Achilles opened fire on the German cruiser Admiral Graf Spee in the South Atlantic on 13 December 1939.
 In doing so she became the first New Zealand unit to strike a blow at the enemy in World War II, and the first New Zealand warship to take part in a naval battle.
 This confrontation off Argentina was later called Battle of the River Plate, the first major naval engagement of World War II, during which the Achilles, defeated the Admiral Graf Spee.

 Parks

+Dingle Dell Reserve

-Dingle Dell Reserve – In the 1950s Dingle Dell Reserve was described as the forgotten "Cinderella of Auckland’s Parks" in The New Zealand Herald.
+Dingle Dell was first established as a reserve in the 1880s.
+Dingle Dell was part of Major Thomas Bunbury's four farms, which he bought in 1842.
+It became a public reserve in 1930 and is now owned and managed by the Auckland Council, after which native trees were planted in the reserve.
+By the 1950s, Dingle Dell Reserve was described as the forgotten "Cinderella of Auckland's Parks" in The New Zealand Herald.
 Today it is still a peaceful area located in the heart of St. Heliers, where people can enjoy a picnic or bush walk.
-The park hosts, amongst others, the native plants kohekohe and tanekaha, which are the results of native plantings undertaken in 1933.
-Dingle Dell was part of Major Thomas Bunbury's four farms, which he bought in 1842.
-It became a public reserve in 1930 and is now owned and managed by the Auckland Council.
+The park hosts, amongst others, the native plants kohekohe and tanekaha.